 #BacktoEarth: Tout-monde (Whole World)

-Talking about a new perspective on our Earth with authors Sulaiman Addonia and Annemarie Estor (Belgium), Amahl Raphael Khouri (Egypt) and Vamba Sherif, Chris Keulemans (moderator) and singer-songwriter Shishani.
-English spoken.
+A new perspective on Earth with authors Sulaiman Addonia and Annemarie Estor (Belgium), Amahl Raphael Khouri (Egypt) and Vamba Sherif, with Chris Keulemans (moderator) and singer-songwriter Shishani.
+In English.

 Je kan een donatie toevoegen / You can add a donation.